mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 Consider a hypothetical case where you are using two different RDF data stores that use different properties for naming cities: cityName and city.
 You can define cityName to be a sub-property of city and then write all queries against the single property name city.
 This removes the necessity to convert data from different sources to use the same Schema.
 You can also use OWL to state property and class equivalency.

 In addition to providing a vocabulary for describing properties and class membership by properties, RDFS is also used for logical inference to infer new triples, combine data from different RDF data sources, and to allow effective querying of RDF data stores.
-We will see examples of all of these features of RDFS when we later start using the Jena libraries to perform SPARQL queries.
+We will see examples of all of these features of RDFS when we later when using libraries to perform SPARQL queries.

 ### The SPARQL Query Language

+We briefly covered the use of SPARQL in the last chapter.
 SPARQL is a query language used to query RDF data stores.
 While SPARQL may initially look like SQL, we will see that there are some important differences like support for RDFS and OWL inferencing and graph-based instead of relational matching operations.
-We will cover the basics of SPARQL in this section and then see more examples later when we learn how to embed Jena in Java applications, and see more examples in the last chapter Knowledge Graph Navigator.
+We will cover the basics of SPARQL in this section and then see more examples later when we learn how to embed SPARQL queries in Python applications.

 We will use the N3 format RDF file test_data/news.n3 for the examples.
 I created this file automatically by spidering Reuters news stories on the news.yahoo.com web site and automatically extracting named entities from the text of the articles.
-We saw techniques for extracting named entities from text in earlier chapters.
 In this chapter we use these sample RDF files.

 You have already seen snippets of this file and I list the entire file here for reference, edited to fit line width: you may find the file news.n3 easier to read if you are at your computer and open the file in a text editor so you will not be limited to what fits on a book page: